godrix/react-native-keyboard-avoiding-input/README.md

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Give me a Star
+If you think this project is helpful just give me a ⭐️ :D

 ## License

-react-native-input-avoiding-keyboard is [MIT licensed](https://github.com/godrix/react-native-input-avoiding-keyboard/tree/main/LICENSE) and built with ❤️ in 🇧🇷 by [Godrix](https://www.linkedin.com/in/carlosgodri/)
+react-native-keyboard-avoiding-input is [MIT licensed](https://github.com/godrix/react-native-keyboard-avoiding-input/tree/main/LICENSE) and built with ❤️ in 🇧🇷 by [Godrix](https://www.linkedin.com/in/carlosgodri/)